By Lim Zeng Hao

 Realising a vision

-Kryon Systems was set up in 2008 with a mission to help businesses perform better.
+Kryon Systems was set up in 2008 with a mission to help businesses perform better through digital solutions.
 They began by providing attended automation systems, which helps employees to complete manual tasks, like form filling or data transfers, more efficiently.
 But while attended automation helps to improve overall productivity, it still requires a user to carry out the task itself.

 Sensing an opportunity, Kryon sought to dream bigger: what if they could help businesses offload those tasks entirely to a virtual robot?
 This idea spurred the development of a new form of RPA, called unattended automation.
 By equipping their automation software with AI to support intelligent decision-making, Kryon created an army of virtual robots that could execute high-volume, repetitive tasks independently around the clock—a virtual workforce in itself.